Tanzu-Solutions-Engineering/steeltoe-workshop-getting-started/03-database.md

 ## Implement the database context and ensure its creation

 Now that we have created the 'WeatherContext' we need to add it to the services container.

-> [NOTE!]
-> If prompted, there is not need to add any other packages like a SqlClient.
-The Steeltoe package takes care of everything.

 Open "Startup.cs" in your IDE and add the using statement